goreleaser/goreleaser/www/docs/ci/travis.md

 script:
   - go test ./... # replace this with your test script
-  - curl -sfL https://git.io/goreleaser | sh -s -- check # check goreleaser config for deprecations
+  - curl -sfL https://goreleaser.com/static/run | bash -s -- check # check goreleaser config for deprecations

 after_success:
 # Docker login is required if you want to push Docker images.